 The licence necessary for each of the Relevant Products will depend on the type of gambling being offered and the legislation which applies.

 A casino licence is required to operate a casino in the Isle of Man.
 The Casino (Licence Applications) Regulations 1986 set out to whom an application for a casino licence should be made and matters that should be included in such an application.
 The Council of Ministers, under the CA 1986, can grant up to two licences for the operation of a casino in the Isle of Man.

 In order to use premises as a betting office in the Isle of Man, the premises will need to be licensed as a betting office and the person using the premises needs to be licensed as a bookmaker.
 It is an offence to use non-licensed premises for betting or to operate as a bookmaker without a permit under the GBLA.
 No licence is required under the GBLA for betting transactions which are authorised by a licence under OGRA and carried out in accordance with the provisions of the GBLA and terms of the licence (other than the negotiating or receiving of any bet from a person in the Island by means of a telecommunication).

 Where an operator intends to establish in the Isle of Man and provide certain forms of online gambling, they must hold a licence under OGRA.
 To be eligible for an OGRA licence, operators must satisfy the following criteria:

-they must either register players on Isle of Man servers or they must operate under a network services licence which obliges them to establish the network services in the Isle of Man (except in the case of software supply only licences where no play must take place on Isle of Man servers – see further below).
+- they must either register players on Isle of Man servers or they must operate under a network services licence which obliges them to establish the network services in the Isle of Man (except in the case of software supply only licences where no play must take place on Isle of Man servers – see further below).

 There are a number of different licences under OGRA, including:

-Costs £35,000 per annum and runs for an initial period of five years.
-The initial licence application fee is £5,000.
+- Costs GBP 35,000 per annum and runs for an initial period of five years.
+The initial licence application fee is GBP 5,000.

 The process of applying for a licence under OGRA, the GBLA and CA 1986 is set out at question 2.3 below.